Trump charged with 34 counts in silent money scheme - ExBulletin

 As he returned to his Florida estate, Mar-a-Lago, where he gave a prime-time speech to hundreds of supporters, Trump again protested his innocence and claimed on his Truth Social platform that the hearing was shocking to many in that they had no surprises. , and therefore no case.

 I never thought something like this could happen in America, Trump said of the New York indictment.
-This bogus case was only brought to interfere with the upcoming 2024 election and it should be dropped immediately.
+This bogus case was brought solely to interfere with the upcoming 2024 election and should be dropped immediately.”

 The crowd at Mar-a-Lago included supporters like failed Arizona gubernatorial candidate Kari Lake and his longtime ally Roger Stone.
 Trump’s wife, Melania, was absent from his side and was also not seen with him in New York.